-The Health reports tool was built years after the Gene App was released.
-This tool was created after an influx of requests by our users who felt they needed a Genetic tool that is even more personalized, interactive and easy to understand.
 Health reports are manually curated gene reports written in plain language, to help you easily understand the health associations of your genetic polymorphisms.
-They are created by paid professionals in the field.
-A lot of medical research has gone into developing this impressive tool so it will require a monthly subscription.
-Subscribers receive new manually curated gene reports weekly, for the duration of their subscription.
-This subscription is optional and separate from the genetics app.
-You do not have to get it, but many feel they are at a point where they need it.
+They are created by professionals in the field.
+A lot of research goes into developing these reports, so a monthly subscription is required.
+Subscribers receive new or updated curated gene reports weekly, for the duration of their subscription.
+This subscription is optional and separate from the genetic variance reporting tools.

 All Livewello Gene App users automatically get over 20 free reports, many of which are related to pharmacogenomics.
 They include several drugs metabolized by CYP2D6, CYP2C19 and CYP2C9 genes.
 Pharmacogenomics involves working with your physician to determine which medications will work best with your body based upon your gene results.
 Instead of going through the trouble of testing individual genes at different labs, people who have run their 23andMe or Ancestry Gene test can now use Livewello's Gene App to harness this information from their raw data results.